 Iraq, as the out most utilizing riparian of the both rivers, also claims that it has ancient rights, acquired through thousands of years of irrigation in Mesopotamia.
 Iraqi government believes that construction of such dams in the upstream countries would eventually damage the downstream riparian countries.
-Therefore, the Iraqi officials also came up with a "mathematical formula" to share the waters of both rivers: -Each of the riparian states will notify the Joint Technical Committee its water demand for each of its completed project as well as for the projects under construction or planned projects -Hydrologic data will be exchanged on Euphrates and Tigris rivers -After gathering all relevant data, the Joint Technical Committee (JTC) will, first of all, calculate the demands of water for the projects under operation, then for the projects under construction and finally for the planned projects.
-The determination of needs for these projects will be made separately.
-Besides these proposals, Iraq demands that Turkey should release more than 500m3/s, favorably around 700m3/s, which would add up to 2/3 of the water flow carried by the Euphrates river.
-Iraq believes that, this type of action can be acknowledged as an "equitable and reasonable" sharing of the Euphrates river (http://www.american.edu/TED/ice/tigris.htm).
+Therefore, the Iragi officials also came up with a "mathematical formula" to share the waters of both rivers: -Each of the riparian states will notify the Joint Technical Committee its water demand for each of its completed project as well as for the projects under construction or planned projects.

-The Tigris and Euphrates Rivers are the main sources of water in Iraq.
-Because of flood irrigation, 1,598,000 ha of land have been affected by salinity, and the government is trying to reclaim this land .
-Before the 1970s, when both Turkey and Syria built a series of large dams on the Euphrates, Iraq received 33 x 10^9 m3 of river water per year at Hit, 200 km downstream from the Syrian border.
-By the end of the 1980s, the flow discharge at Hit had decreased to as little as 8 x 10^9 m3 per year (WPDC 1987) http://www.unu.edu/unupress/unupbooks/htm.
+Iraq demands that Turkey should release more than 500m3/s, favorably around 700m3/s, which would add up to 2/3 of the water flow carried by the Euphrates river.
+Iraq believes that, this type of action can be acknowledged as an "equitable and reasonable" sharing of the Euphrates river The Tigris and Euphrates Rivers are the main sources of water in Iraq.
+Because of flood irrigation, 1,598,000 ha of land have been affected by salinity, and the government is trying to reclaim this land.
+In Iraq, the period of maximum flow on the Euphrates is shorter and later than that of the Tigris and is usually confined to the months of April and May.
+Discharge during the two months accounts for 42% of the annual total.
+Minimum flows occur from August through October and contribute only 8.5% of the total discharge.